28. American Realism & the Ashcan School

 This movement suffered a blow in credibility during the New York Armory Art Show of 1913, where a host of new artworks from Europe were displayed.
 To the shock and dismay of American artists and collectors, they saw that Europe had gone beyond both realism and impressionism to post impressionism, fauvism, expressionism, cubism, even Dadaism!
 It was too much.
 America was behind the times, and a sudden urge to catch up left the Ashcan in the dustbin.

 Of course, these artists never gave up their brushes, and went on to create many beautiful and powerful works of art.
 Edward Hopper was perhaps the most popular of the group and all are still shown regularly in America's leading art museums.
-They even show Andrew Wyeth occasionally, and begrudge him a bit of space in text books, even though his work and career lie completely outside that of the normal timeline for a respectable realist - the gall he had.
+They even show Andrew Wyeth occasionally, and begrudge him a bit of space in text books, even though his career lies completely outside the normal timeline for a respectable Realist - the gall he had.
 But, it is a shame that several artists of the group died in the 1920's and 30's, it certainly hurt the movement.

 The underlying philosophy of the period: